sharocko/help.codecademy.com/README.md

 ### published/

 These are the articles that show up on http://help.codecademy.com.
 These files are [Markdown](http://daringfireball.net/projects/markdown/basics) formatted text files and have YAML front-matter (see below).
+All Codecademy help articles are parsed additionally with [GitHub Flavored Markdown (GFM)](https://help.github.com/articles/github-flavored-markdown).

 ### proposed/